 1.01.08 - Ecology and silviculture of spruce

-IUFRO Working Party 1.01.08 Silviculture of Norway spruce deals with all aspects of silvicultural practices for forest types which include Norway spruce, ranging from pure, even-aged plantation forests to more diverse, natural or near-natural forests with Norway spruce as a more-or-less significant component.
+IUFRO Working Party 1.01.08 Ecology and Silviculture of Spruce deals with all aspects of silvicultural practices for forest types which include spruce species (Picea spp), ranging from pure, even-aged plantation forests to more diverse, natural or near-natural forests with spruce as a more-or-less significant component.

 WP 1.01.08 was founded during the IUFRO World Congress in Brisbane, Australia during 2005 as a continuation of a previous working party which focused on a European series of thinning experiments in Norway spruce.
 In 2009 the subject was changed from Norway spruce to include all spruce species.
 Future activities will include a large range of silvicultural issues as well as a broader geographical coverage.
 This unit has focused on conferences, with a goal of a three-year interval between conferences.
 The following topics have been raised:

 The objective of the working party was to develop an experimental research program on thinning in even-aged Norway spruce stands and to establish and coordinate throughout Europe field experiments according to this program.
 The research program was well received by forest research institutions in those parts of Europe where Norway spruce is of major economic importance, and scientists were fascinated by the task of implementing the program.

 Activities and events Unit 1.01.08